-Ukraine to probe video allegedly showing soldier’s beheading
+Ukraine probes video purported to show soldier’s beheading

-KYIV, Ukraine (AP) — Ukraine promised Wednesday to investigate a gruesome video circulating on social media that purportedly shows the beheading of a Ukrainian soldier.
+KYIV, Ukraine (AP) — Ukraine launched an investigation Wednesday into a gruesome video circulating on social media that purportedly shows the beheading of a Ukrainian soldier.

 The video spread quickly online and sparked outrage from Ukrainian officials.
 The Kremlin called the footage “horrible” but said it needed to be verified.